What Makes Online Quizzes Feel So Accurate?

 Watch for Barnum sentences.
 If a line could describe most humans, it probably does.

-And most of all, remember that the point of a quiz is not to be impressed.
+And most of all, remember that the point of a quiz isn't to be impressed.
 The point is to get a useful sketch and take it somewhere.
-A quiz that made you go 'whoa' is a quiz that did its job well.
-A quiz result that made you journal, talk to a friend, or notice a recurring pattern in the following week is a quiz that did its job brilliantly.
+A quiz that made you go "whoa" did its job well.
+A quiz result that made you journal, talk to a friend, or notice a recurring pattern in the following week did its job brilliantly.

 Good quizzes are small gifts.
 Accept them.
 Notice the craftsmanship.
-Do not confuse a good sketch for a diagnosis.
-Enjoy the hit, and then go live the life only you know how to live.
+Don't confuse a good sketch for a diagnosis.
+Enjoy the hit, then go live the life only you know how to live.

 More from this hub